ewancoder/modem-manager/usage.rst

 Button **"Repeat"** :i:`3` allows to repeat last failed AT-command if the queue is currently paused.
 This command is repeated in second queue, so this is just an automation around typing the same command again and again.

 Progressbar :i:`4` is needed for indicating progress of long events (such as downloading firmware or configuring lots of ports).

+But before you actually use program, you may wish to setup it for your demands.
+To do so, go to **"Settings"** tab at the top left corner.
+If you wish to skip settings chapter, go to :ref:`preparation` section.

 .. _settings: